Oklahoma City Truck Accident Lawyer

 - Eye injuries

-Have you been injured in an accident involving a large truck or commercial vehicle?
+Have you been injured in an accident involving an 18-wheeler or commercial vehicle?
 If so, you might be entitled to some much-needed compensation.
-To find out for sure, all you need to do is pick up the phone and schedule a free case evaluation with the McGuire Law Firm in Oklahoma City.
+To find out for sure, all you need to do is pick up the phone and schedule a free case evaluation with an attorney at the McGuire Law Firm.

-If someone else caused your truck accident in Oklahoma City, you can file a claim to hold them legally and financially responsible.
-In that claim – whether it’s submitted to insurance or filed with a local court – you can request both economic and non-economic damages.
+If someone else caused your or a loved one’s truck accident in Oklahoma City, you can file a claim to hold them legally and financially responsible.
+In that claim – whether it’s submitted to the insurance company or filed with a local court – you can request both economic and non-economic damages.

 Economic damages are awarded to make up for the monetary costs, expenses, and losses that arise from your accident.